Split-Ensemble: Efficient OOD-aware Ensemble via Task and Model Splitting: Architecture with Splitting and Pruning

 Intuitively, with the subtasks split from the original task, submodels should be able to share the low-level features learned in the early layers of the model, while using diverse high-level filters in later layers in each subtask.
 Given the difficulty of merging independently training submodels during training, we instead start our ensemble training from a single backbone model for the original task.
 We consider all the submodels using the same architecture with the same parameters of the backbone model, only with independent fully-connected (FC) classifiers at the end.

 The question therefore becomes: \textbf{On which layer shall we split a submodel from the shared backbone?} Here we propose an automated splitting strategy that can learn a proper splitting architecture given the split subtasks.
-Intuitively, two submodels can share the same layer if they are both benefiting from the existing weights (i.e., removing a filter will hurt both models simultaneously).
-Otherwise, if the weight sensitive to submodel 1 can be removed for submodel 2 without harm, and vice versa, then it would be worth splitting the architecture and shrinking the submodels separately.
-We therefore formulate our splitting strategy based on the overlapping of sensitive weight elements for each subtask.
-Specifically, for submodels share the same layer with weight $W$.
-We perform a single-shot sensitivity estimation of all the weight elements in $W$ on the subtask loss $\mathcal{L}_{CB}^i$ of each submodel $i$ respectively.
-The sensitivity $s_j^i$ of element $w_j$ on submodel $i$ is measured as
+Intuitively, two submodels can share the same layer if both of their tasks benefit from the existing weights (i.e., removing a filter will hurt both subtasks simultaneously).
+Otherwise, if the weight sensitive to subtask 1 can be removed for subtask 2 without harm, and vice versa, then it would be worth splitting the architecture and shrinking the submodels separately.
+Formally, for submodels sharing the same layer with weight $W$, we perform a single-shot sensitivity estimation of all the weight elements $w_j$ in $W$ on the loss $\mathcal{L}_{CB}^i$ of each subtask $i$ respectively as